porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-product/link-tile-product.examples.md

 ## Framework routing (anchor nesting)

-To support framework routing you can provide the link as a slotted element of the component instead of using the `href` property.
+To support framework routing you can provide the link as a slotted element by using the `anchor` slot instead of using the `href` property.
+Ensure the named slot is directly on the anchor element, without nesting.
 To ensure accessibility, the slotted link must be labeled with both the product name and its price.

 <Playground :markup="slottedLink" :config="config"></Playground>